Woman found breathing at New York funeral home hours after being pronounced dead

-PORT JEFFERSON, NY (WPIX) – An 82-year-old woman was found breathing at a funeral home hours after she was pronounced dead at a Long Island nursing center, officials said.
+PORT JEFFERSON, NY (WPIX) — An 82-year-old woman was found breathing at a funeral home on Saturday hours after she was pronounced dead at a Long Island nursing center, officials said.

-The woman, who has not been publicly named, was pronounced dead at a nursing and rehabilitation center in Port Jefferson Saturday morning, police in Suffolk County said.
+The woman, who has not been publicly named, was pronounced dead at a nursing and rehabilitation center in Port Jefferson, police in Suffolk County said.
 She was taken to a funeral home in Miller Place a short time later.

-Less than an hour after arriving at the funeral home, authorities say the woman was found breathing.
+Less than an hour after arriving at the funeral home, authorities said the woman was found breathing.
 She was then taken to a hospital.

 Additional details, including the woman’s current condition, weren’t immediately available, and the incident is being referred to the New York State Attorney General’s Office.